Phallus impudicus: Uses

-Edibility

 At the egg stage, pieces of the inner layer (the receptaculum) can be cut out with a knife and eaten raw.
 They are crisp and crunchy with an attractive radishy taste.
+Some sources differ as to its palatability.

 The fungus is enjoyed and eaten in France and parts of Germany, where it may be sold fresh or pickled and used in sausages.
 Similar species are consumed in China.

 Medicinal properties

 Venous thrombosis, the formation of a blood clot in a vein, is a common cause of death in breast cancer patients; patients with recurrent disease are typically maintained on anticoagulants for their lifetimes.
 A research study has suggested that extracts from P. impudicus can reduce the risk of this condition by reducing the incidence of platelet aggregation, and may have potential as a supportive preventive nutrition.
 It was used in medieval times as a cure for gout and as a love potion.